RUMOUR AND DELUSIONS SPREAD BY SAI BABA VIPS

 According to what a close and wholly reliable friend told me several years ago, Meyer, circulated an account of a Sathya Sai Baba miracle which is denied by his close colleague Prof. Peter Pruzan.
 Meyer apparently managed to convince Pruzan to go with him to India and Prashanthi Nilayam, where together they reportedly witnessed an amazing healing of a person from some Middle Eastern country during an interview they had with Sathya Sai Baba.
 The Arab man was reportedly said by Meyer to be suffering from a large, prominent scar on his face.
 Sathya Sai Baba is supposed to have asked him if he wanted it removed (which language was used was not stated).
 The man replied affirmatively and so Sathya Sai Baba took hold of his cheeks and stretched his face horizontally to double its width.
 Then he took hold of his jaw and forehead and stretched his face, doubling its width vertically.
 After that the scar had disappeared.
 This Pruzan denied to my friend ever happened in his presence.
 This is a serious discrepancy between Meyer and Pruzan, because Meyer made much of his having got his senior, Prof. Pruzan, to visit Sathya Sai Baba after his return and told the above 'story' to various people.

 One almost has to ask, however, since both Pruzan and Meyer have made completely clear in public that they both do believe in Sathya Sai Baba miracles, how two accounts can differ so radically.
 Though I have long known Meyer is an impressionable person and a blind believer in Sathya Sai Baba, such an account, if not a sheer invention (which I happen to doubt it was), will be based on his subjective perceptions.
 It so happens that there are many and differing - often well-informed - accounts indicating that Sathya Sai Baba is able to 'imprint' on people's perception.
 This could account for the many differences in perceptions reported by Sai devotees about the same observed action or words of Sathya Sai Baba.
 This may be a kind of hypnosis, one that was attributed very reliably to the once-famous Polish psychic, Wolf Messing.
-Messing was set tasks by Stalin, who had summoned him after a psychic show, to try to breach his security and that of the State Bank in Moscow.
-Messing succeeded perfectly, by impressing on the minds of those he would deceive that they saw something quite other than they did.
-This does not, according to Messing's own account, require any special suggestibility or vulnerability to hypnosis on the part of the 'victim'.
+By impressing on the minds of those he would deceive that they saw something quite other than they did did not, according to Messing's own account, require any special suggestibility or vulnerability to hypnosis on the part of the 'victim'.
 He first discovered how to 'imprint' when caught on a train without a ticket in his youth, and thereafter developed this faculty to extraordinary lengths.
+Many claims about Messing in a Russian biograhy, however, have been soundly refuted due to his presence at quite other places than reported and the fact that he never met Freud or certain others who it was said he could delude.
 However, Sai devotees become extremely receptive to suggestion by Sathya Sai Baba, and regularly do more than half the work themselves through auto-suggestion, very wishful interpretations, wild inaccuracies, and typical exaggerations (with which the 'Sai literature' is crammed).
+A full academic study of Wolf Messing, including the alleged connection between him and Sathya Sai Baba, by Alexandra Nagel can be read here: https://www.academia.edu/12957183/Wolf_Messing._First_steps_towards_a_full_assessment_of_the_narrative_of_a_psychic_entertainer

 Nonetheless, T. Meyer is known to me as an impressionable and unquestioning man, not least since I and a hundred other people witnessed him telling a Sai conference in Ghent, Belgium, (in 1987) that Sathya Sai Baba had told him he would protect his sight so he would not need glasses.
 Shortly thereafter, Meyer took out reading glasses and put them on the read from a paper he held!
 Interestingly, no one commented, no one asked any question or ever mentioned this incident.
 This succinctly illustrates how amazingly unwilling devotees are to raise doubts about anything at all.
 A form of 'instant rationalisation'.